XMYSTERlOUSX/mega-link-downloader-bot/README.md

  - Custom thumbnail support!
  - Custom caption support!
  - Ability to download any file under 2GB and return as a telegram file!
+ - Abilty to download upto size of 5GB files!
+(If you provide a pro/business account when deoloying there will be no file size limits! 😍)
+<b>Note</b> :- Due to telegram API limits I can't upload files which are bigger than 2GB so the files will be spliited and uploaded to you!

 ---